walkerkehoe/walkerkehoe/content/posts/electronics-delivery.md

 +++
 Goodies have been showing up this week!
 I could have sworn I had a soldering iron from my days of building Stratocasters back in high school but I couldn't find it anywhere.
 It will be good to get started on the avionics because I have a feeling debugging might take a lot of time.

-Once the RCEXL Ignition kit arrives I'll get to work building an Arduino controlled spark plug.
+Once the RCEXL Ignition kit arrives I'll get to work building a spark plug circuit that can be controlled via the Arduino.